plcharbonneau/consul-demo/README.md

 - AWS account & credentials
 - AWS Route53 Subzone (that you have write permissions to)
   - Terraform will create FQDNs for instances & load balancers in this subzone
-- Consul Enterprise License (Highly Recommended)
+- Consul Enterprise License is no longer required
-  - If not specified - Consul Enterprise demo-binary will shutdown in 30m
-  - After no-license shutdown
-    - demo will no longer work and `terraform destroy` will fail
-    - fix by rebooting each host (or restart consul service on each host)
-      - this re-starts Consul as Open Source Consul

 ### AWS AMIs

 - AWS AMIs are available in HC account in `us-east-1` and `us-west-2`
+  - default prefix `consul-into`
+    - changed when OSS AMIs were added to avoid mis-matches
-- To customize AMIs view the [Packer README](./packer/README.md)
+- To customize AMIs view [Packer README](./packer/README.md)
+- Consul Enterprise AMIs available in us-west-2 and east-1
+  - use these AMIs by setting Terraform vars
+    - `ami_prefix = "consul-demo-ent"`
+    - `consul_lic = "CONSUL-ENT-LICENSE-v2-TEXT"`
+  - published
+    - See [Packer README](./packer/README.md) to publish to other regions

 ## First Time Setup